-Empathy is the most over used term, yet most under practiced.
+Empathy is the most overused term, yet is most under-practiced.
 And those who do practice it fail to understand that their body language too needs to be in sync with empathy.
 Imagine you are trying to calm a terrified patient while cleaning your desk!
-You body language does not convey the same message as your words.
+Your body language does not convey the same message as your words.
 Your sincere effort goes for a toss.
-Instead sit down, look them in the eye and say what you really mean.
+Instead, sit down, look them in the eye and say what you really mean.
 Sitting down is essential.
-It means you are there for them physically, and giving a few minutes of your time exclusively to them.
+It means you are there for them physically and are willing to give a few minutes of your time exclusively to them.
 Most of the stress is mitigated with this one simple gesture!

 Most of the surveys that hospitals do are in the form of options.
 Though it saves time for both the patient and the doctor to fill them and read respectively, it often leaves the grey areas unexpressed and therefore gives only superficial information.
 The wholesome background is obtained by providing spaces for them to write in detail about their experience.

 Patients want to be able to access the clinic through any medium that is convenient to them.
 Accessibility could be a phone call or a transportation issue.
 With the advent of smartphones, they expect the clinic to be ‘smart’ and have their own apps to check availability and make hassle free appointments.
 Being listed in online healthcare aggregation platforms can take care of the geographic accessibility while mediums such as Whatsapp helps to connect directly with nurses and doctors for quick responses.
-Wherever the patients are, we must make ourselves be present.
+To improve the overall patient experience, wherever the patients are, we must make ourselves be present.

-Ambience remains a neglected area in health care sector.
-A good ambience is that which makes the space resonate with positivity by all means possible.
-A wall with a positive quote on it, well ventilated space, the warmth of the staffs, the frequent visits by their loved ones, the feeling of security imparted by the doctors during check up; all of these add to the ambience factor.
+Ambiance remains a neglected area in the healthcare sector.
+A good ambiance is that which makes the space resonate with positivity by all means possible.
+A wall with a positive quote on it, well-ventilated space, the warmth of the staffs, the frequent visits by their loved ones, the feeling of security imparted by the doctors during checkup – all of these add to the ambiance factor.
 Apart from the regular medicines, patients highly depend on such external factors to feel better and have a pleasant experience.
-Changing their bed sheets every day and cleaning their room as and when required are things that have immediate psychological impact on patients.
+Changing their bed sheets every day and cleaning their room as and when required are things that have an immediate psychological impact on patients.
 ‘It’s all in the mind’, is quite apt in this case, which is why it must be in top priority to free the mind of uneasiness.

 The above points are only a handful of how one can help patients have a positive experience.
 The important thing is for everyone to work as one single organisation towards making it a better place for the patients to stay.
 If you have more such points to add to this topic, we would be delighted to read them in our comments section below.